one3qualsone/elastic-finance/frontend/src/app/learn/beginner/bond-components/bond-components.md

 ## The Key Relationship

-This inverse relationship between interest rates and bond prices can be summarized as:
+This inverse relationship between interest rates and bond prices can be summarised as:
 - **When interest rates go up, bond prices go down**
 - **When interest rates go down, bond prices go up**